5 Things to Know About the New Google Classroom

 The first thing you will notice is the three tabs you are used to seeing, Stream, Students, and About, are now Stream, Classwork, and People.

 The stream is now focused on announcements and posts (if you allow students to post and comment in Classroom).
-As a teacher, when you click on the “+” in the bottom-right, you have the option to create an announcement or re-use a post.

 You will also see notifications in the Stream if something has been added to classwork, like when you create a new assignment.